 This faith community continues to see Christ in our neighbor, siblings both near and far, and seeks to find ways of engaging this world in service as an expression of Christ’s love through us.
 Here are some of the areas where we serve:

 C-4 is a cooperative social justice effort of over 20 local faith-based organizations to serve and minister to families and individuals in need.
 We contribute to the C-4 Clothes Closet as well as the yearly School Supplies and Holiday Toy drives.

 Since Shepherd’s Table was serving food out of a little house in Silver Spring, Epiphany has been involved in preparing and serving food with this great organization.
 We serve at Shepherd’s Table throughout the year.

 KIVA is a non-profit organization which connects us to people all over the world who need small loans to help them establish business and fight poverty.
 Our congregation has made 36 loans and continue to re-loan the money from the loans once they are paid back in full.

 Throughout the year, Epiphany provides food and limited emergency assistance.
+Food contributions also support the Liberty Grove UMC Food Distribution Program, which offers groceries twice a month.
+For more details on distribution or to contribute to this program, click here.
 We also work with local partners to support families during Thanksgiving and Christmas.